-Caring for someone with autism can be very demanding and bring its own set of challenges.
-Everyone on the autism spectrum is different, but most experience difficulty with social interactions and communication, and in how they experience and understand the world around them.
+Caring for someone who is autistic can be very demanding and bring its own set of challenges.
+All autistic people are different, but most experience difficulty with social interactions and communication, and in how they experience and understand the world around them.

 The National Autistic Society has a great video on an introduction to autism for young non-autistic audiences, aiming to raise awareness, understanding and tolerance in future generations – www.youtube.com/watch?v=RbwRrVw-CRo

-You may be a parent looking after a younger child with autism, or perhaps you look after an adult.
-No matter your situation, here are some resources and information that may help you:
+You may be a parent looking after a younger child who is autistic, or perhaps you look after an adult.
+No matter your situation, here are some resources and information that may help you…

-Looking after a child with autism may mean you might need to spend a lot of time helping your child get the support they need.
+Looking after a child who is autistic may mean you might need to spend a lot of time helping your child get the support they need.
 This can be very stressful and exhausting, so it’s important to remember to take time for yourself for your own health and wellbeing when you can.

 Some children find it helpful to meet other autistic children and to learn that they are not alone.
-The National Autistic Society has an Autism Services Directory lists social groups, after-school clubs and support groups around the UK – www.autism.org.uk/autism-services-directory
+The National Autistic Society – www.autism.org.uk – has an Autism Services Directory lists social groups, after-school clubs and support groups around the UK – www.autism.org.uk/autism-services-directory

-The NHS also has a guide for parents looking after a child with autism that you may find helpful – www.nhs.uk/conditions/autism/autism-and-everyday-life/help-for-families
+The NHS also has a guide for parents looking after a child who is autistic that you may find helpful – www.nhs.uk/conditions/autism/autism-and-everyday-life/help-for-families

 It may be that your child has now turned 18 and you are still looking after them, or perhaps you look after an adult sibling, relative or friend.

-There may be a lot of changes when someone with autism turns 18, they may see different doctors or health professionals or be moving to a different education setting.
+There may be a lot of changes when someone who is autistic turns 18, they may see different doctors or health professionals or be moving to a different education setting.
 The NHS has a guide on changing from child to adult care when your child turns 18 – www.nhs.uk/conditions/autism/autism-and-everyday-life/changing-from-child-to-adult-care

 It is important to note that the general rights of parents and disabled children under 18 remain the same.
-This means that parents still have the right to request an assessment of their child’s needs and the local authority is still under a duty to arrange support and practical assistance in meeting those recognised needs subject to criteria.
+This means that parents still have the right to request an assessment of their child’s needs – www.contact.org.uk/help-for-families/information-advice-services/social-care/how-to-access-services/needs-assessments

 The National Institute for Health and Care Excellence has a guide on diagnosing, supporting and caring for adults with autism – www.nice.org.uk/guidance/cg142/resources/diagnosing-supporting-and-caring-for-adults-with-autism-pdf-241814270149

-If you are looking after an adult sibling with autism, Sibs is a great website supporting siblings of disabled children and adults.
+If you are looking after an adult sibling who is autistic, Sibs is a great website supporting siblings of disabled children and adults.
 They have handy guides for adult siblings – www.sibs.org.uk/support-for-adult-siblings/guides – and support and advice for child siblings – www.sibs.org.uk/supporting-young-siblings

 Adult residential services: